Song

 How much did DNA. make in total?

-DNA. does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+DNA. does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does DNA. make per stream?